jasonwebb/morphogenesis-resources/README.md

 ### Reaction-diffusion

-Grid-based process that generates complex and dynamic patterns based the interactions of two chemicals as they _diffuse_ through a medium.
+Grid-based process that generates complex and dynamic patterns based the interactions of two chemicals as they _diffuse_ through a medium and _react_ with one another.
 At every location on the grid these chemicals (usually referred to as `A` and `B`) have a chance of causing a _reaction_ that converts chemicals of one type to another based on their relative concentrations at that location.

 Throughout the simulation chemical `A` is added at a particular _feed rate_ (`f`) and chemical `B` is removed at a particular _kill rate_ (`k`) - adjusting these rates can result in wildly different emergent patterns.